firedev/firedev.github.io/_posts/2015-06-08-getting-functional-in-ruby.md

 ## Command-line reader
 Okay that is nice but let's improve it a bit.
 First of all lets get rid of the static DATA so we could use it right from the command line.
-That also will allow us to get right of `sort`.
+That allows us to get right of `sort`.
 Simply change `DATA` to `ARGF` and remove the `__END__` part.

 Then lets open the resulting file right away.